Inpatient Rehabilitation Services

-Our specially trained therapists have more than 146 years of combined experience and consists of:
+Our specially trained therapists and multi-disciplinary team has more than 146 years of combined experience and consists of:

 A physiatrist is a Board-certified physician who specializes in Physical Medicine and rehabilitation.
 He/she provides direct primary care for medical conditions and also coordinates and supervises individualized programs.
 The rehabilitation program prescribed by the physiatrist is designed to maximize your independence and help you reach the potential goals as determined by the treatment team.
 The team will be directed by the physiatrist.

 Physical therapists teach you to improve your overall mobility, strength, range of motion,

 balance and coordination making it easier for you to get around.
 Recommendations for